noizzhack5/noizz25backend/docs/data-flow.md

    └─ Triggers: scheduled_classification_processor()

 2. scheduled_classification_processor() → process_waiting_classification_records()
-   ├─ Get all documents with status "Waiting Classification" └─ For each document:
+   ├─ Get all documents with status "Ready For Classification" └─ For each document:

 3. For each document: